2GO Maligaya: Service history

 In the early 2000s, Hankyu Ferry planned to replace the sister ships New Harima and New Seto on the route between Kobe and Kitakyushu with newer and more efficient vessels.

-Based on the design of the company’s then-recent ships Ferry Settsu and Ferry Suō, the new vessels, later named Yamato and Tsukushi, were planned to be slightly larger.
+Based on the design of the company's then-recent ships Ferry Settsu and Ferry Suō, the new vessels, later named Yamato and Tsukushi, were planned to be slightly larger.
 Their overall length was set at 195 meters, allowing for an increased rolling cargo capacity of approximately 229 trailers.
 Externally, the two ships retained the general silhouette of their predecessors, including a single funnel, but were distinguished by the absence of side ventilation openings along the upper car deck, giving the hull a more solid, continuous appearance.

 The interior layout was largely derived from the earlier vessels, but incorporated several enhancements.
 These included an indoor sea-view promenade, a feature inspired by the ships of Shin Nihonkai Ferry, a sister company of Hankyu Ferry.
 Although the total passenger capacity was reduced to 667, the quality of accommodation was significantly upgraded.
 Notably, the public bath facilities were relocated to provide direct views of the sea.

 Unlike the previous vessels in the fleet, which had been built at the Kanda Shipyards, the new ships were constructed by Mitsubishi Heavy Industries at its Shimonoseki facility.
-The Yamato was laid down on April 23, 2002, and launched on December 4 of the same year.
+The Yamato was laid down sometime in 2002, and launched in January 2003.
 Following approximately three months of fitting-out work, the ship was delivered to Hankyu Ferry on March 25, 2003.

-The Yamato was commissioned on March 27, 2003 on the Kobe-Kitakyushu route, replacing the New Harima, which was sold to WG&A Philippines and became the MV SuperFerry 17.
+The Yamato was commissioned in April 2003 on the Kobe-Kitakyushu route, replacing the New Harima, which was sold to WG&A Philippines and became the MV SuperFerry 17.
 In June of the same year, it was joined by its sister ship, the Tsukushi (now MV 2GO Masagana).

 In the late 2010s, Hankyu Ferry continued its fleet renewal plan, which had begun in 2015 with the introduction of the sister ships Izumi and Hibiki, by ordering a new pair of car ferries intended to replace the Yamato and Tsukushi.
-In anticipation of the arrival of these new vessels, the Yamato was sold on February 15, 2019 to Stena RoRo, a subsidiary of the Swedish shipping company Stena Line, but continued operating under Hankyu Ferry until March 10, 2020, when after nearly 17 years of service without notable incidents, the Yamato completed its final crossing for Hankyu Ferry.
+In anticipation of the arrival of these new vessels, the Yamato was sold on February 15, 2019, to Stena RoRo, a subsidiary of the Swedish shipping company Stena Line, but continued operating under Hankyu Ferry until March 10, 2020, when after nearly 17 years of service without notable incidents, the Yamato completed its final crossing for Hankyu Ferry.
 It was subsequently replaced in the fleet by the newly delivered Settsu.
 On March 22, she was transferred to Stena RoRo and renamed Stena Nova, sailing under the flag of Panama.

 The ship was originally intended to be offered for charter in the European market in 2020, following renovation work in Perama, Greece, due to a shortage of vessels in Europe at that time.
 Stena planned to make her available after extensive modification work to bring her up to European standards.